RidouanBani/RidouanBani.github.io/_pages/about.md

   - /about.html
 ---

-In General, I am an Mathematician/Theoretical Ecologist interested in understanding the causes and sources of biological patterns and how they change across different organismal, spatial and temporal scales;  organizmal (from an individual cell to meta-ecosystem), spatial (from local to global scale), and temporal (from ecological to evolutionary time scale).
+In General, I am an Mathematician/Theoretical Ecologist interested in understanding mechanisms and processes causing biological patterns and how they change across different organismal, spatial and temporal scales;  organizmal (from an individual cell to meta-ecosystem), spatial (from local to global scale), and temporal (from ecological to evolutionary time scale).
+Biological patterns  including biodiversity, nature and kind of species interactions, fitness (examples; birth, death, reproductions), populations fluctuations.

 Education